DaddyRaegen/ffbe_asset_dump/README.md

 Use the [FFBE Sprite Sheet Assembler](https://github.com/dsxragnarok/FFBE-sprite-sheet-assembler) tool by dsxragnarok.

 Download the sprite sheet from the `unit_animated` folder and the corresponding .csv file from `unit_animated_csv`.
 Follow the instructions from the Sprite Sheet Assembler.

+# Support FFBE Encyclopedia
+Looking for other ways to support FFBE Equip?
+- Help me port FFBE Encyclopedia to iOS!
+[GoFundMe](https://gofund.me/9a342f26)